kubernetes/website/content/en/docs/concepts/security/security-checklist.md

 [Docker Engine 1.10](https://www.docker.com/blog/docker-engine-1-10-security/),
 but Kubernetes is still not confining workloads by default.
 The default seccomp profile can be found [in containerd](https://github.com/containerd/containerd/blob/main/contrib/seccomp/seccomp_default.go) as well.
-Fortunately, [Seccomp Default](/blog/2021/08/25/seccomp-default/), a new alpha feature to use a default seccomp profile for all workloads can now be enabled and tested.
+Fortunately, [Seccomp Default](/docs/tutorials/security/seccomp/) is now generally available (GA) in Kubernetes 1.27, and it can be enabled and tested to use a default seccomp profile for all workloads.

 {{< note >}}
 Seccomp is only available on Linux nodes.